OpenSource-HR/Italian_University_Dataset/README.md

 ## 🛠️ How to Use

-1. Download the `.csv` file for the year of interest directly from the repository.
+1. Download the `.csv` file for the year of interest directly from the releases section.
+   - ➡️ **Here is the [LINK](https://github.com/OpenSource-HR/Italian_University_Dataset/releases/tag/v0.1) for the current version** ⬅️
 2. Open the file using your preferred data analysis tool, such as Tableau or Power BI.
 3. Start exploring and analyzing the data to meet your needs.